learning-zone/css-basics/scss-questions.md

 }
 ```

+### **5. Mixins**

-**v) Mixins**: A mixin provide to make groups of CSS declarations that you want to reuse throughout your site.
+A mixin provide to make groups of CSS declarations that you want to reuse throughout your site.
 You can even pass in values to make your mixin more flexible.

 **SCSS Style**